piccoloplay/Lady-BugsSociety/README.md

 I hope it is all ok!
 Have fun and i hope you enjoy my game!

-If you want to try my project remember to switch platform to android in Unity.
+If you want to try this project remember to switch platform to android in Unity.